KISS-FM (brand): Kiss FM in Canada

 In Canada, Rogers Sports & Media uses the "Kiss" brand for its Top 40 (CHR) stations.
 CKIZ-FM in Vernon, British Columbia, sold to Jim Pattison Broadcasting Group in 2010, kept the Kiss-FM brand until 2017.

 CKIS-FM has historically been Toronto's KISS FM station; however, for several years in the first decade of the millennium, the station instead followed the famous Jack FM adult hits format.
 The Jack format was dropped in the middle of 2009, and KISS FM has since returned to the station, which carries a Top 40 (CHR) format.

 The other Canadian station in a prominent market is CISS-FM in Ottawa.
 It is better known as "105.3 KiSS FM" and has a hot adult contemporary format.
 The call sign, CISS, was once used by CKIS-FM before it made the switch to Jack FM in June 2003.

 On August 29, 2013, all four "EZ Rock"-branded Hot AC stations owned and operated by Rogers, CJMX-FM Sudbury, CKGB-FM Timmins, CHUR-FM North Bay, and CHAS-FM Sault Ste.
 Marie, rebranded to Rogers' own "KiSS" branding, discarding the "EZ Rock" branding that is currently owned by competing broadcaster Bell Media.

 On September 12, 2013, Rogers switched WLYK, a radio station targeting Kingston, Ontario, from Adult Contemporary into a Top 40 station and rebranded it from "102.7 The Lake" to "KiSS 102.7".
 In 2023, WLYK dropped the "Kiss" branding.

 On December 26, 2013, Rogers flip CHFM-FM, a radio station in Calgary, from Adult Contemporary into a Top 40 station and rebranded it from "Lite 95.9" to "KiSS 95.9".

 On February 13, 2015, Rogers re-branded 102.3 Clear FM in Winnipeg, Manitoba as "KiSS 102.3", without any change in format or personnel.
 The re-branding aligns CKY with other KiSS-branded Hot AC stations operated by Rogers.

 On February 23, 2015, Rogers re-branded SONiC Nation in Chilliwack, British Columbia/Abbotsford, British Columbia/Vancouver, British Columbia as "KiSS RADiO", without any change in format or personnel.
 The re-branding aligns CKKS-FM with other KiSS-branded Hot AC stations operated by Rogers, in 2022, Roger’s Media re-branded KiSS to SONiC, with a format and personnel change.
+On June 19, 2025, Rogers rebranded CKKS to KiSS Throwbacks featuring hits from the 90s and 2000s.
+On September 14, 2026, Rogers returned CKKS back to a CHR format branded as KiSS West Coast.

 On February 25, 2015, Rogers re-branded 103.1 Jack FM in Victoria, British Columbia as "KiSS 103.1" from Jack FM Brand, "playing what we want" format into a Top 40.
 The re-branding aligns CHTT with other KiSS-branded Hot AC stations operated by Rogers.

+On September 2, 2016, Rogers re-branded CFRV-FM, 107.7 The River, in Lethbridge, Alberta as "KiSS 107.7" to reflect the stations Hot AC sound.

 On February 24, 2017, Rogers re-branded CHBN-FM in Edmonton, Alberta as "KiSS 91.7".